Prompt, Expert Treatment for Stroke Patients

 What is Stroke?

-A stroke—sometimes called a brain attack—occurs when there is an interruption in the flow of blood to cells in the brain.
+A stroke — sometimes called a brain attack — occurs when there is an interruption in the flow of blood to cells in the brain.
 Deprived of oxygen from the blood, the cells die.
-A stroke occurs when there is a blockage in an artery prevents blood from reaching cells in the brain, or an artery ruptures inside the brain, causing bleeding.
+A stroke occurs when a blockage in an artery prevents blood from reaching cells in the brain, or an artery ruptures inside the brain, causing bleeding.

 There are two kinds of strokes: